nbrew/sinatra-formhelpers-huii/README.md

 Views
 -----
-In your views, use these helpers to dynamically create form and HTML elements.
+In your views, use these helpers to dynamically create form HTML elements.
 Here's an example in ERB:

     <p>
       Fill out the below form to sign up.
       For more information, visit our <%= link 'FAQ', '/faq' %>
     </p>

-    <%= form('/users', :create) %>
+    <%= form('/users', :post) %>

     <%= input(:user, :first_name) %>
     <%= input(:user, :last_name) %>